 Different herbs have different effects on the body.
 According to Everyday Health, the following herbal remedies can provide all-natural relief:

-- Capsaicin: Derived from chili peppers, capsaicin has been known to reduce the pain sensation to the central nervous system.
+- Capsaicin: Derived from chili peppers, capsaicin has been known to reduce the pain sensation in the central nervous system.

 - Ginger: The phytochemicals in ginger have been known to reduce inflammation.